Old Forest Ecology: The Wonders & Mysteries of our Ancient, Gnarled, & Majestic Old Woods

 Course Goals & Objectives

-- Discuss the different tools used to protect existing old forests, and provide for the development of new ones
+- Consider the social and ecological aspects of old forest conservation: discuss the different tools used to protect existing old forests, and provide for the development of new ones

 About the Instructor

-Participants must be able to travel several miles each day on uneven, potentially steep terrain off-trail.
-Given the nature of old forests, participants can expect to be navigating fallen logs and similar obstacles.
-Participants should be comfortable outside in potentially cold or wet conditions for long periods of time.
+Participants must be able to walk 5+ miles over the course of each day off trail over uneven and potentially muddy terrain.
+Participants should be comfortable outside in potentially hot, muggy, wet, and/or buggy conditions for long periods of time.
+Participants must be comfortable climbing over, under, and through debris in the forest.
 Please reach out to us if you have any questions about mobility and/or other accessibility needs.

-Course begins 9 AM on Saturday at North Branch Nature Center.
-Course begins on Sunday at a time of the instructors' choosing.
-Course concludes by 5 PM on Sunday.
-There may be an optional evening lecture component, TBD.
+Course begins 9 AM on Saturday at North Branch Nature Center and concludes by 5 pm.
+Course begins on Sunday at a time and location of the instructors' choosing and concludes by 5 PM on Sunday.

 Academic Credit / Professional Development